humpbackdev/generator-humpback/README.md

 ## What's in the box?

-Using this generator; you'll get a folder ready to start working with Drupal using modern and cool technologies like docker, behat, composer, gulp and more
+Using this generator you'll get a folder ready to start working with Drupal using modern and cool technologies like docker, behat, composer, gulp and more

 Out of the box; you'll get the necessary stuff for building your Drupal site using composer.
 There are also some useful tools to check code quality (eslint, phplint, drupalcs) and some scripts for day-to-day tasks (generate settings, install site, run behat, etc).

-Besides that; you'll get a [CircleCI](http://circleci.com/) config file ready to create a circleci app the with necessary build steps and [Pantheon](http://pantheon.io/) deploy.
+Besides that; you'll get a [CircleCI](http://circleci.com/) config file ready to create a circleci app with the necessary build steps and workflow to get [Pantheon](http://pantheon.io/) deploys.

 ## Installation